-Since Kenya started school this fall, I've been making a lot more sandwiches for him.
+Since the kids started school this fall, I’ve been making a lot more sandwiches for them.
 He goes to a “nut free” school, so it can be tricky because the number one kid favorite sandwich, PB & J, is a major no-no (although, I have found sunflower seed butter to be a good replacement for peanut or almond butter in terms of flavor and texture).
 One of the sandwich fillings Kenya loves most is cream cheese and strawberry preserves.
 Now that strawberries are out of season, though, I wanted to make another type of spread he would crave.
+Enter: Pumpkin Butter!

 A few weeks ago I went to Trader Joe’s and bought a jar of their pumpkin butter.
 It’s delicious, of course, but it is SO sweet.
 You can actually taste the sugar more than the pumpkin.
 Always up to a challenge, I decided to make my own version of this seasonal treat.
 For this recipe you could roast a pumpkin and puree it, but canned pumpkin seems to be all over the grocery this time of year, so I decided to save some time and use it instead.